-BMPs Planned to Meet Cumulative Reduction Targets
+BMPs Implemented and Planned After November 1, 2023

-This section describes the BMPs that the Town plans to implement within 60 months after the effective date of the permit in accordance with Part II A 12 b (5).
+This section describes the BMPs that the Town has implemented or plans to implement within 60 months after the effective date of the permit in accordance with Part II A 12 b (5).
 As noted in Section 5, the Town has already implemented sufficient BMPs to exceed the 100% cumulative reduction targets calculated in Table 3C.

 Redevelopment